simonebonato/Exercises-MRI-segmentation/README.md

                             (default: best_models)
     -mixed_precision bool
-                            Use mixed precision for the training (default: True) -Nit int              Number of iterations for the training (default: None) -random_seed int      Random seed for the training (default: 42)
+                            Use mixed precision for the training (default: True) -Nit int              Number of iterations (training batches) to run for each epoch.
+None if you want to run all of them. (default: None)
+    -random_seed int      Random seed for consistent training (default: 42)

 ## Repo structure
 Here is the structure of the following repo: